Religious of the Virgin Mary: Mother Ignacia's status

-— Benedictus XVI, Papam Sanctitam Decretum Super Virtutibus, datum July 6, 2007

 RVM motherhouse

+The RVM congregation, previously called the Beaterio de la Compañia de Jesus, was originally based in Intramuros.
+In 1935, the Historical Research and Markers Committee installed a historical marker for the beaterio.

+The beaterio was damaged during the World War II, which led for the congregation to move to another location The Bagumbayan Light and Sound Museum now stands on the site.

-The current motherhouse in Quezon City is a successor to the first motherhouse in Intramuros, which had existed since the foundation of the congregation in 1684 up to its destruction along with nine other houses of the congregation and much of Manila during the Liberation in 1945.
+The current motherhouse is in Quezon City is a successor to the first motherhouse in Intramuros, which had existed since the foundation of the congregation in 1684 up to its destruction along with nine other houses of the congregation and much of Manila during the Liberation in 1945.
 For some time during and after the war, the motherhouse was situated on Espania Street, Manila.
 In 1950, it was transferred to Quezon City in a compound of over five hectares which, besides the motherhouse, has the chapel of Our Lady of the Assumption blessed and inaugurated in 1950, St. Mary's novitiate, juniorate, and infirmary, and near the front gate the three-storey Betania Retreat House and Luzon Regional Residence.
 Sisters return to the motherhouse for togetherness, and for their annual 8-day retreat.

 RVM seal

 The official seal of the congregation is characteristically Marian, drawn from the image of the Woman of the Apocalypse.
 Encircled by rays which represent her far-reaching zeal and charity, the central device is the A and M monogram representing the words Auspice Maria ("under the guidance of Mary", also "Ave Maria").
 Surrounding the Auspice Maria are twelve stars for the twelve privileges of Mary, the Mother of God, through which people receive her maternal blessings.
-Rays emanate from the starry monogram in seven groups, representing the graces that come from Jesus through Mary and signifying the congregation's motto, "To Jesus through Mary".
+Rays emanate from the starry monogram in seven groups, representing the graces that come from Jesus with Mary and signifying the congregation's motto, "To Jesus with Mary".

-Under the monogram is an open book bearing the Latin inscription, Ad Jesum Cum Maria, which translates "To Jesus with Mary".
+Under the monogram is an open book bearing the Latin inscription of an excerpt from the book of Pslams, Initium sapientiae timor domini, which translates to "The fear of the Lord is the beginning of wisdom".
 Immediately below the open book is the angular façade of the original, pre-war Beaterio in Intramuros.
 Its massive solidity stands for the strength and spirit of unity which typified the moving force which led Ignacia del Espiritu Santo, foundress of the congregation, to found the first Filipina congregation of women in the Philippines.

 Below the Beaterio is a sprig of sampaguita (J. sambac), which has been the national flower of the Philippines since 1934.
 It stands for the Filipina origin and character of the Congregation, as well as its mission of serving the country and compatriots overseas.